-Today I want to share with you our first impressions about Italy.
+And today I want to share with you our first impressions of Italy and Italians.

-Yes, it is warmer than in Northern Europe.
-Rarely it is under 0 *C degrees.
-But, you know what, these some degrees above zero could be even worse than real winter with snow, especially when combined with rain, fog and chilly wind.
+Yes, it is warmer here than in Northern Europe.
+Rarely it is under 0 C degrees.
+But, you know what, these few degrees above zero could be even worse than real winter with snow, especially when it comes together with rain, fog and chilly wind.

-There are some parts in Italy where it is warmer, but it is nothing compared to warmth for instance in Canary Islands.
+There are some parts in Italy where it is warmer, but it is nothing compared to warmth of, for example, Canary Islands.

-Mostly Italians don’t speak English, but as we have experienced, both in the city and here, in rural part, – if they know some words they will try to speak English with you.
-Or will help you in another way – using signs or showing with their hands, for example, without making you feel guilty or stupid that you don’t know something, either it’s language, or something like – where to buy tickets, where to go!
+Most of Italians don’t speak English.
+But as we have experienced, both in the city and here, away from any big city, – if they know at least few words they will try to speak in English with you.
+Or will try and help you in some another way – using signs or showing with their hands, for example.
+Without making you feel guilty or stupid that you don’t know something, either it’s language, or something like – where to buy that tickets or where to go!

-And they don’t seem too loud at all as they show it in movies.
-Indians beat them, for sure.
+And another thing – they don’t seem to be that loud as you see in movies.
+Indians beat them, that’s for sure.

 Italians eat a lot.
 And they do it carefully, finishing all the food, in the end using bread to clean the plate.
-Meals ususally are long, one hour is nothing.
-When we feel that we have eaten a lot, Italian places more food on the plate, and then one more time!
+Meals usually are long, one hour is nothing.
+When we feel that we have eaten a lot, Italians just place more food on their plates, and continue eating!
 And red wine is used to wash it all down.
-Wine is usually homemade and tasty (yes, we, wine-not-drinkers, just said it).
+Wine is usually homemade and tasty (yes, we, who don’t drink wine, just said it).

 After the meal Italians drink coffee.
-It is not a standard sized “Nescafe mug”, but really small cup, half filled with bitter and strong coffee.
+It is not a standard sized “Nescafe mug” (something we are used to), but a really small cup, half filled with bitter and strong coffee.

-And the same for cheese, it is used everywhere.
+And the same stands for cheese, it is used everywhere in Italy.
 On pasta, as a starter.
 We already know which is the tasty one, which is the super-smelly one, which is the bitter one,…

 Have you been to Italy?
 What are your thoughts about Italy and Italians?